-Indorama Industries Limited (ICL) is the largest producer of spandex yarns in India.
+Indorama India Private Limited (IIPL) is the largest producer of spandex yarns in India.
 The plant was commissioned in 2012 with an annual production capacity of 5,000 tons.
 It is located in Baddi, Himachal Pradesh.
-IIL’s spandex yarn is marketed under the “INVIYA” brand.
+The company's spandex yarn is marketed under the “INVIYA” brand.
 It’s sold primarily to domestic spun yarn producers, knitters, and texturizers in the Indian textile industry.
 The state of the art plant is equipped with the latest continuous polymerization technology and dry spun technology to produce spandex yarns.
 The principal raw materials, which are PTMEG and MDI, are imported from Asia.
 The company also has a continuous polymerization pilot plant to produce different polymer recipes as part of its product development activities.
-The current production capacity has been doubled to 10,000 tons a year to meet the growing demands of the Indian textile industry.
+The current production capacity is close to 24,000 MT a year to meet the growing demands of the Indian textile industry.

 |Key Raw Materials||PTMEG, MDI|